Scientific Name

 Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
 However, they do not like being too cold.
 H. cymbiformis can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: During the hottest summer months, when Haworthias are mostly dormant, water just enough to keep the leaves from shriveling.
-From fall to spring, when growth is most active, water H. cymbiformis thoroughly, then wait until the top of the soil dries out before watering again.
-Water the plants less during the winter when their growth slows down significantly.
+Watering: In spring and fall, when the growth is most active, water H. cymbiformis thoroughly, then wait until the top of the soil dries out before watering again.
+Water your plant less during the winter when its growth slows down significantly.
+When this plant is mostly dormant during the hottest summer months, water it just enough to keep the leaves from shriveling.

 Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-For best health, H. cymbiformis should be repotted into fresh soil every two to three years.
+However, for best health, H. cymbiformis should be repotted into fresh soil every two to three years.

 Propagation: Vegetative propagation, especially by offsets, is the quickest and most common method of propagating Haworthias.
 They can also be propagated by leaves and seeds.
 Remove the offsets when they have started developing their own roots.
 Sow seeds in spring or fall in a well-draining soil mix.